This is an activity that was created during covid times when we were teaching online.

 - The students can use ratios and fractions to express relations between the candy quantities.

-Here is the google slides presentation to be used in edit mode.
+Below is the google slides presentation to be used in edit mode.

-If you would like something less complicated for the younger ones we have also created a “decorate” version where younger students use ready gingerbread shapes and just decorate them with candy.
+If you would like something less complicated for the younger ones I have also created a “decorate” version where younger students use ready gingerbread shapes and just decorate them with candy.
 The ideas above can be used with this activity as well.